Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: ODE Updates for Coin-Betting Optimization

 Hence, to find the closed formula of the update, we only need to find the value of $h_t$ in each round.
 This depends on the zero of a one-dimensional function, hence it can be found with any standard algorithm, like bisection or the Newton algorithm.
 Given the closed-form update, we can now state our CODE algorithm, Algorithm~\ref{alg:code}.
 Note that, given the value of $h_t$, the computational complexity of each update is $O(d)$, like in SGD.

-\paragraph{Proof of the update rule.} To obtain the closed form of the update in Theorem~\ref{thm:main}, we break each update of the coin-betting optimization algorithm into $1/\delta$ ``mini-updates'' over the truncated surrogate functions $\delta\tilde{F}_i$, then we take the limit for $\delta$ that goes to 0.
+\paragraph{Proof of the update rule.} To obtain the closed form solution in Theorem~\ref{thm:main}, we break each update of the coin-betting optimization algorithm into $1/\delta$ ``mini-updates'' over the truncated surrogate functions $\delta\tilde{F}_i$, then we take the limit for $\delta$ that goes to 0 and derive the final update rule in Theorem~\ref{thm:main}.
 This means that we have $1/\delta$ mini-updates between $\bx_t$ and $\bx_{t+1}$, that give us the points $\bx_{t+\delta}, \bx_{t+2 \delta}, \dots, \bx_{t+1-\delta}, \bx_{t+1}$.
-The following lemma fully characterize these mini-updates. \begin{lemma} Assume that at time $t$ the Wealth of the coin-betting optimization algorithm is $\Wealth_t$, the number of non-zero subgradients received is $H_t$, and the sum of the previous weighted subgradients is $\btheta_t$.
+The following lemma fully characterizes these mini-updates.

+\begin{lemma} Assume that at time $t$ the Wealth of the coin-betting optimization algorithm is $\Wealth_t$, the number of non-zero subgradients received is $H_t$, and the sum of the previous weighted subgradients is $\btheta_t$.
 Receive the subgradient $\bg_t$, where $\|\bg_t\|\leq 1$.
 Then, breaking the update in \eqref{eq:coin2} in $1/\delta$ mini-updates with weights $\delta$ over the truncated linear model $\tilde{F}_t(\bx_t)$ is equivalent to the updates

 where for any $j = 0, \delta, 2\delta, \dots, 1-\delta$, we define $w_t:=0$, $s_j := \boldsymbol{1}[\tilde{F}_t(\bx_{t+j}) \neq F_{-}]$, and $w_{t+j+\delta} := w_{t+j} - \delta s_j \langle \bg_t, \bx_{t+j}\rangle$. \end{lemma}